 Gracie Chiu (she/her) was born and raised as a settler on the unceded Coast Salish Territory of the Lək̓ʷəŋən and W̱SÁNEĆ nations, also known as Victoria, BC.
 Following high school, Gracie worked at a local law firm before starting her education in Environmental Studies here at the University of Victoria.
 However, she was so eager to get hands-on involvement with environmental issues that she was welcomed aboard the ELC team in April 2021, before she could complete her degree.
 In the winter, she can be found snowboarding across BC, and enjoys spending her summers road-tripping and camping across Vancouver Island and the Gulf Islands.

-Deborah Curran is an Assistant Professor at the Faculty of Law & School of Environmental Studies.
+Deborah Curran is an Associate Professor at the Faculty of Law and the School of Environmental Studies.
 Focusing primarily on land use law, Deborah has significant experience in analyzing and making recommendations on how local governments approach regulation and planning for environmental protection, particularly in the context of smart growth and ecosystem integrity.
 For real estate, land use and sustainability law news, follow Deborah on Twitter @DeborahLCurran.
 (See Deborah’s UVic Law Biography.)

 Contact: dlc [at] uvic.ca

-Holly Pattison joined the ELC as its first full-time Paralegal/Program Administrator in 2006 after years of working in law firms and studying writing and photography at UVic.
+Holly Pattison joined the ELC in 2006 after years of working in law firms and working as a freelance writer and photographer.
 As the hub of the ELC wheel, she teaches file management in the clinic, manages day-to-day operations and communications, maintains the Society’s records, organizes events, and edits and desktops various reports, publications and applications.
 Part of her role is to share information about public interest environmental law issues with the general public, which she especially likes to do through writing, photography and film.